NeuronAddict/ansible-kali/README.md

 vm_name: 'my-awesome-vm' # name of the vm
 upgrade_on_playbook: true # upgrade vm on playbook, can be very long, use vagrant box update if possible !
 intnet_dhcp: true # use an intnet vbox with dhcp
+enabled_vpn: true # enable vpn at startup
+autologin: true # do not prompt login on lightdm
 ```

 ## vault